lumeland/blog/posts/lume-2.md

 })
 ```

+`deno-dom` is still used under the hood but with different types, which makes
+the code much more interoperable between back and front.
+And no need to import
-No need to import anything because DOM types are available everywhere.
+anything because DOM types are available everywhere.

 ### Search plugin

-Other nice addition is the generics to the `search` helper, so you can search
+Another nice addition is the generics to the `search` helper, so you can search
 pages with `search.pages<MyCustomPage>()`.

 ## Removed sub-extensions from layouts

-Some extensions like `.js`, `.ts` or `.jsx` can be used to generate pages or
+Some extensions like `.js`, `.ts`, or `.jsx` can be used to generate pages or
 javascript files to be executed by the browser.
 To make a distinction between
-these two purposes, Lume 1 use the `.tmpl` sub-extension.
+these two purposes, Lume 1 uses the `.tmpl` sub-extension.
 For example, you can
 create the homepage of your website with the file `index.tmpl.js` (from which
 the `index.html` file is generated) and also have the file `/carousel.js` with
 some JavaScript code for an interactive carousel in the UI (maybe bundled or